 OK, so why am I bringing this up?
 Because in a country as diverse and rich in culture as ours, it can be difficult, if not impossible, to break the "dogma or deep-rooted mind conditioning" that has been passed down through generations.

-Spiritual/Conscious Parenting is parenting with the intention of empowering your children to be the unique individuals they are intended to be.
+Spiritual/Conscious Parenting is parenting to empower your children to be the unique individuals they are intended to be.

 Have you ever had or are you currently having difficult relationships with your children; are you dealing with a lot of hustles and rebelling, or perhaps a clash of ideas with your children?
 You have done everything for them.
 You made them stand too, so they could face life.
 They respect you and love you, but somewhere you realize a connection of peace, harmony, and deep love is missing between you and your children.
 Are you expecting too much from them or not able to express your love for them?
 What stops you from bringing that innocent relationship thread back into action between you and your children?
 Ask yourself, what stops you?
 You will certainly get this answer for sure.
 If you still can’t get through it, I will share it below soon.

-If, for some reason, your children aren’t able to give you complete financial support or have hurt your expectations by making certain decisions you didn't agree with, do you still judge them on the basis of those choices and behavior?
+If, for some reason, your children aren’t able to give you complete financial support or have hurt your expectations by making certain decisions you didn't agree with, do you still judge them based on those choices and behavior?

 How have you succeeded as a parent in understanding their dreams and emotions, which they were never able to express due to your raised eyebrows attitude, fear of rejection and judgments, faith in them, or fear of not receiving mental, emotional, or financial support from you?
 How deeply do you think you know your children?
 Do you think you even know them yet?
 (Not in the context of their favorite color, food, nature, or just visible behavior)